parcel-bundler/website/src/features/node-emulation.md

 | os            | `os-browserify/browser.js` | util           | `util/util.js`       |
 | path          | `path-browserify`          | vm             | `vm-browserify`      |
 | zlib          | `browserify-zlib`          |

+## Shimming Builtin Node Globals

+When targetting the browser, usages of global variables that are available in Node are replaced to not break code written for Node:

+- `process` is imported automatically from the `process` module, unless it's part of a `process.browser` or `process.env.FOO` expression which is replaced by a boolean or the value of the environment variable.

+- `Buffer` is imported automatically from the `buffer` module.

+- `__filename` and `dirname` are replaced by string literals of the asset's filepath (or the parent folder) relative to the project root.

+- `global` is replaced with a reference to the global variable (behaving like the newer `globalThis`).

 ## Inlining fs.readFileSync